-- A. The RTN Board and RTAC meeting schedule shall be posted to the State of Michigan Trauma website. - B. The RTN Board Secretary shall send either email or mail notices of meetings at least ten (10) days prior to the scheduled meeting.
+- A. The RTN Board and RTAC meeting schedule shall be posted to the State of Michigan Trauma website in accordance with the Open Meetings Act requirements. - B. The RTN Board Secretary or designee shall send either email or mail notices of meetings at least ten (10) days prior to the scheduled meeting in accordance with the Open Meetings Act requirements.